 - Reseed where necessary.

 - Fertilize with a good layer of compost (1").

 - Mow less, but leave the grass clippings behind (this provides nitrogen for the soil).

 - Treat the lawn for grubs.
 Use Milky Spore now, which can be used in all types of weather, but do not mow until the spore has been watered into the soil a good 15 minutes or longer.

 - Look in our newsletters for a September seminars on lawn care and fall cleanup for more information.

 Harvest Time and Fall Vegetables

-Cucumbers are best picked young.
-Too big and they flavor becomes bland and the seeds are too big.
+- Cucumbers are best picked young.
+Too big and their flavor becomes bland and the seeds are too big.
 Pick at about 6-8".

-For more information on how/when to harvest, check out this great information from Cornell University.
+For excellent information on planting, maintaining, and harvesting vegetables check out this page from Cornell University.